Former businessman Christopher Luxon wins New Zealand election as voters seek conservative change

 Luxon is relatively new to politics but held his own against the more experienced Hipkins during televised debates, according to political observers.
 But Luxon also made some gaffes, such as when he was asked in a 1News debate how much he spent each week on food.

-His answer of “about sixty bucks” (U.S. $36) was ridiculed on social media as showing him being out of touch with the cost of living.
+His answer of “about sixty bucks” (U.S. $36) was ridiculed on social media as showing he was out of touch with the cost of living.

 Follow AP's Asia-Pacific coverage at https://apnews.com/hub/asia-pacific